 So in 2014, while at a programming camp in Queensland Australia, I decided to do something about it.
 I wrote the first version of farkwar.com that weekend, and within a few weeks, a couple of other boats picked it up and started using it.
-Now, a year later, farkwar.com is 100 boats strong with thousands of waypoints.
+Now, two years later, farkwar.com is hundreds of boats strong with tens of thousands of waypoints.

 Fleets allow boats to self associate.
 Once a captain joins her boat to a fleet, she can opt to receive daily updates of the other boats in her fleet.
 No more wondering, "When will we run into s/v Acme again?"